TheMethodicalJosh/apex-legends-cache-automated/README.md

-Simple Apex Legends Cache Downloader / Merger Script
+Simple Apex Legends Cache Downloader / Launcher Script
 ---
 **To use this script, follow the instruction below:**